The Faceless Ones

 Me: I think that plane is supposed to be heading straight for them.

-Sue: If you did this opening scene today, the plane’s wheels would miss the TARDIS by a few inches instead of it looking as if it’s landing at a completely different airport.
+Sue: If they did this today, the wheels would miss the TARDIS by a few inches, instead of it looking like the plane is landing at a completely different airport.
 Great idea, though.

 Sue: I like the contemporary Earth-based stories.
-They are so much easier to deal with.
+They’re so much easier to deal with.

 Me: Oh look, it’s Sherlock Holmes’ mum.